The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

 Lemma \ref{final-lambda-move} is the most essential part of our proof of Proposition \ref{deleting-endmarker}.
-Our proof of the lemma is inspired by \cite[Lemma 2]{KGF97}, in which Ka\c{n}eps, Geidmanis, and Freivalds demonstrated how to convert each bounded-error unary 1ppda into an equivalent bounded-error ``inputless'' 1ppda, where a \emph{unary machine} uses only a unary input alphabet.
-Since our setting (including our assumption) is different from \cite[Lemma 2]{KGF97}, we wish to provide the complete proof of the lemma.
-A key idea of Ka\c{n}eps et. al. relies on a result of Nasu and Honda \cite[Section 6]{NH68} regarding a certain property of \emph{one-way probabilistic finite automata} (or 1pfa's) on reversed inputs.
-In essence, for any given 1pfa $M$ with no $\lambda$-move, Nasu and Honda constructed another 1pfa $N$ that accepts $x^R$ with the same probability as $M$ accepts $x$, assuming that we carefully choose which inner states of $N$ to start and terminate.
+The subsequent proof of the lemma is inspired by \cite[Lemma 2]{KGF97}, in which Ka\c{n}eps, Geidmanis, and Freivalds demonstrated how to convert each bounded-error unary 1ppda into an equivalent bounded-error ``inputless'' 1ppda, where a \emph{unary machine} uses only a unary input alphabet.
+However, our setting (including our assumption) is quite different from \cite[Lemma 2]{KGF97}, and therefore we intend to provide the complete proof of the lemma.
+A key idea of Ka\c{n}eps et. al. relies on a result of Nasu and Honda \cite[Section 6]{NH68} concerning a certain property of \emph{one-way probabilistic finite automata} (or 1pfa's) on reversed inputs.
+In essence, for any given 1pfa $M$ with no $\lambda$-move, Nasu and Honda constructed another 1pfa $N$ that accepts $x^R$ whenever $M$ accepts $x$, with the same probability, as long as we carefully choose which inner states of $N$ to start and terminate.